Cyber-shot: Models

+Batteries

+Currently, W cameras use N-type batteries while most HX, WX and RX cameras use Type X batteries, with some exceptions - smaller cameras like the WX220 using Type N, larger like the RX10 the W-type battery.
+Types N and X are interchangeable though Type X has twice the capacity of Type N.

-In the past, the W and T-series use Sony N-type batteries While most H-series use G-type batteries.
+In the past, the W and T-series use Sony N-type batteries while most H-series use G-type batteries.

 Features

 3D

 Some Cyber-shot models can take 3D stills by shooting two images using two different focus settings.
 The technology uses one lens only for the process, and users can later see the images on a 3D TV or on a regular 2D screen.
 The cameras have been available since 2010.

 Geotagging

 Some Cyber-Shot models such as the DSC-HX20V, DSC-HX90V, DSC-HX200V and the DSC-HX400V have a built-in GPS so the user can have their photos automatically geotagged as they are being taken.
 The feature can also serve as a compass as it shows the user's position on the camera screen.

 Tru Black

 Tru Black is a technology developed by Sony which allows a better visualization of the screen, even when there is too much light.
 It enables LCD screens to automatically change the display contrast in order to enhance the controlling reflectance.
 In other words, when light hits a display with Tru Black technology, the screen turns opaque as a means to improve the visualization of the content.